pokt-network/poktroll/docusaurus/docs/operate/quickstart/docker_compose_debian_cheatsheet.md

 docker logs -f --tail 100 relayminer
 ```

-## Stake an Application & Deploy an AppGate Server
+## Stake an Application & Deploy a PATH Gateway

 Stake the application: